 What’s the difference between Richard Prince the artist and Richard Prince the collector?

 I don’t see any difference now between what I collect and what I make.
 It’s become the same.
 What I’m collecting will, a lot of times, end up in my work.
 There’s an Elizabeth Peyton piece in the show, one of her canceled checks with a Sid Vicious drawing.
 And a Sonic Youth check with a signed drumhead.

 How about your own collectors—do you agree with their taste in your work?

 I’m surprised at the reaction to the “Nurse” paintings.
 I’ve never felt that I had to put out work that I actually liked—just because it’s out there doesn’t mean that I have to stand behind it.
 A lot of it’s experimental, spontaneous.
 It’s about knocking about in the studio and bumping into things.

-The joke paintings are especially popular—one sold last year for
+The joke paintings are especially popular—one sold last year for more than $700,000.

 When they first came out, you couldn’t give them away.
 They’ve become pretty serious to people, which is funny.
 During an auction last year, behind the podium, they had a monochromatic joke painting next to a Rothko next to a Barnett Newman.
 They’re just paint, stretchers, and canvas; it’s the subject that’s radical.